Debugging HW Platforms Using OpenOCD¶

 VS Code Plugin¶

-, it is possible to use the VS Code text editor
+In addition to gdbgui, it is possible to use the VS Code text editor

 to debug the applications running on the HW platform.
 This is possible